Smith, Knights top Panthers late

 Mike Hoffman and Evgenii Dadonov each had a goal and an assist, and Aleksi Saarela also scored a goal for Florida.
 Sam Montembeault finished with 34 saves.
 Florida took a 1-0 lead at the 3:28 mark in the first period when Hoffman kicked a loose puck in front of the net to his stick and then fired it into the open left side of the net for his 24th goal of the season.

-Vegas tied it midway through the period when Nosek picked up a loose puck inside the blue line and beat Montembeault with a wrist shot for his first goal in 14 games and seventh of the season.
+Vegas tied it at 11:52 into the period when Nosek picked up a loose puck inside the blue line and beat Montembeault with a wrist shot for his first goal in 14 games and seventh of the season.
 The Panthers regained the lead 42 seconds into the second period on a power-play goal by Dadonov.
 He tapped in Aleksander Barkov's cross-crease pass for his 25th goal of the season.

-Carrier tied it 2-2 with his seventh goal at 12:39, chipping the puck off the boards to himself and then rushing in on the left-wing.
-He ripped a shot that hit Montembeault's glove and then went into the net.
+Carrier tied it 2-2 with his seventh goal of the season at 12:39, chipping the puck off the boards to himself, then rushing in on the left-wing.
+He ripped a shot that hit Montembeault's glove, then went into the net.
 Pacioretty then gave Vegas its first lead with 52 seconds left in the period when he finished a two-on-none rush with Shea Theodore with a shot from the left circle.
 The shot hit Montembeault's right arm and trickled into the net for Pacioretty's 29th goal of the season.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)